Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Another powerful effect of Echinacea during a cold or flu is for swollen lymph glands (lymphagogue).
 Eclectic physicians also used Echinacea to support the fever process for a variety of febrile conditions such as typhoid and malaria.

-One way that it works is to increase phagocytosis.
-Phagocytosis means “to devour” and is an immune response that includes the engulfing and destruction of micro organisms as well as damaged or old cells and other cellular debris.
-This is a major way that the immune system removes various pathogens, bacteria and other cellular debris.
+One way that Echinacea works is to stimulate the immune system.
+We know that Echinacea can increase phagocytosis, an immune system response that involves phagocytes engulfing and destroying microorganisms, as well as damaged or old cells and other cellular waste.
+Phagocytosis is a major way that the immune system removes various pathogens, bacteria, and cellular debris.

 Echinacea angustifolia and E. purpurea are the most commonly used species for medicine.
 Occasionally you may also find E. pallida in commerce.
-For this botanical exploration we’ll look at E. angustifolia and E. purpurea.
+For identification purposes let’s compare Echinacea angustifolia and E. purpurea.

 Both the stems and leaves are significantly hairy